 For non-commercial purposes, lets others distribute and copy the article, and to include in a collective work (such as an anthology), as long as they credit the author(s) and provided they do not alter or modify the article.

-The open access fee for the journal is 250 USD (For the papers submitted Starting from July 2015 and prior to it 225 USD), excluding taxes.
+The open access fee for the journal is 500 USD for the first 8 pages of the papers submitted, starting July 2017.
+For every extra page, $100 will be charged, including taxes.
 Learn more about Elsevier's pricing policy: https://www.elsevier.com/openaccesspricing.

 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
 Authors who feel their English language manuscript may require editing to eliminate possible grammatical or spelling errors and to conform to correct scientific English may wish to use the English Language Editing service available from Elsevier's WebShop.